Edward Kellog Strong Jr.: Early life

 Edward Strong was born in August 1884 in Syracuse, New York.
 He was born into a religious family as his father worked in ministry.
-He graduated from the University of California with a biology degree in 1906.
+He graduated from the University of California, Berkeley with a biology degree in 1906.
 He briefly worked in the United States Forestry Service (from approximately 1906–1909).
 His job tasks included constructing bridges and landscaping, which lead to a passion for being outdoors.
 After his work in forestry, he returned to school to complete a master's degree in psychology in 1909.
 Strong initially planned to teach in China, but due to difficulties obtaining clearance from the government, he decided to pursue a Ph.D. in psychology at Columbia University.
 At Columbia University, he worked with Dr. James McKeen Cattell and assisted in the psychology laboratory of Dr. Harry Levi Hollingworth, where he met his wife, Margaret Hart.
 Edward Strong focused his doctoral research and dissertation on the benefits of commercial advertising.
 His research in advertising eventually led to several research publications and a published book, The Psychology of Selling and Advertisement.
 He completed his Ph.D. program at Columbia University and married his wife in 1911.